ugreg/xula/ai/approach_comparison.md

 2. **Master prompt engineering** for better results
 3. **Learn fine-tuning** only if you need fundamental behavior changes
 4. **Combine approaches** for maximum effectiveness

-## 🎯 **Bottom Line:**

-**For YouTube video Q&A: Use RAG, not fine-tuning.**

-RAG gives you exactly what you need:
-- Accurate answers based on video content
-- No training time or costs
-- Works with any video immediately
-- Scalable to hundreds of videos

-Fine-tuning would be overkill and wouldn't solve your actual problem.
-Start with the RAG system I created - it's the right tool for your job!